The opioid epidemic has touched every stage of life, including those who are pregnant and their babies.

-NAS is treated through medication and intervention by a team of health care professionals.
-Specially trained physical therapists are an integral part of the team treating infants with NAS.
+Newborns with NAS need medication and help from a variety of health care professionals.
+Specially trained physical therapists are an integral part of the team for infants with NAS.

 In the Hospital

-Infants with withdrawal symptoms may need to remain in the hospital and be treated in the neonatal intensive care unit.
+Infants with withdrawal symptoms may need to stay in the hospital.
+They also may receive treatment in the neonatal intensive care unit.

 - Identifying the risk for delays in natural growth and development (developmental delays).

-- Educating caregivers about infant stress cues: Cues an infant is under stress can include looking away from the observer, arching the neck and back, making frantic and excessive movements, and frequently hiccuping, sneezing, or yawning.
+- Educating caregivers about infant stress cues.
+Cues an infant is under stress can include:

-- Helping caregivers recognize engagement clues: Cues an infant is ready to interact may include looking at caregivers, bringing hands to mouth, snuggling, etc. Use of a pacifier can help with calming, and blankets can be used to make infants feel "contained" to decrease excessive movements.
+- Helping caregivers recognize engagement clues.
+Cues an infant is ready to interact may include looking at caregivers, bringing hands to mouth, and snuggling.
+Using a pacifier can help with calming.
+Blankets can help make infants feel "contained" to decrease excessive movements.

-- Helping to improve food intake: Treatment can include recognizing infant sucking patterns, using pacifiers, and other ways to strengthen the baby's ability to take a bottle or breastfeed successfully.
+- Helping to improve food intake.
+Treatment can include recognizing infant sucking patterns, using pacifiers, and other methods to strengthen the baby's ability to take a bottle or breastfeed successfully.

-- Family education: Physical therapists play a critical role in providing individualized caregiver education with an emphasis on helping parents understand their infant’s behavior cues.
+- Family education.
+Physical therapists play a vital role in providing personalized caregiver education.
+They help parents understand their infant’s behavior cues.

 After Discharge From the Hospital

-The physical therapist in the NICU often becomes the supportive bridge for the infant and family after they leave the hospital and as community-based services commence.
-Physical therapy is an important part of the infant's life as they eventually transition into childhood.
+The physical therapist in the NICU often bridges support for the infant and family as they leave the hospital and begin community-based services.
+Physical therapy is an important part of the infant's life as they transition into childhood.

 An infant with NAS may need extra care after going home, including:

-- Developmental (or neonatal) follow-up clinic visits: Some hospitals have clinics for families to return to, in order to track the development of infants at higher risk for developmental delays get the care they to help them reach developmental milestones.
+- Developmental (or neonatal) follow-up clinic visits.
+Some hospitals have clinics for families to return to.
+This helps to ensure that infants at higher risk for developmental delays get the care they to help them reach developmental milestones.

-- Outpatient physical therapy: Infants with NAS may be referred to an outpatient physical therapy department specializing in pediatric rehabilitation services.
-Pediatric physical therapists provide individualized and fun playtimes designed to help babies safely progress in their development.
+- Outpatient physical therapy.
+Infants with NAS may be referred to an outpatient physical therapy department specializing in pediatric rehabilitation.
+Pediatric physical therapists provide personalized treatment and fun playtimes designed to help babies safely progress in their development.